 The first year building my company was exhilarating in the best way possible.
 And it was actually born out of my depression.
-After becoming a flight attendant, my peers and I found it hard adjusting to the nuances of the lifestyle and struggled to find resources to help.
+After becoming flight attendants, my peers and I found it hard to adjust to the nuances of the lifestyle and struggled to find resources to help.

-We're constantly in new cities, we always on the go.
+We're constantly in new cities, we're always on the go.
 Our home lives can be non-existent.

 Determined to make the reality of the job be just as glamorous as the romanticized version, I set out to find out what other needs aviation pros had so I could create viable solutions to our problems.
 So ultimately, that first year taught me more than ever to believe in myself and to learn as much as I could so that I would be a resource to my niche community of aviation.

-Obtaining a career in aviation is incredibly expensive, then account for centuries of systemic racism, and you will have a lot of the reason why aviation has historically been inaccessible for black communities around the world.
-And even when hired, black aviators are often deemed "less qualified" due to worldwide racial bias against black skin.
+Obtaining a career in aviation is incredibly expensive, then account for centuries of systemic racism, and you will have a lot of the reasons why aviation has historically been inaccessible for Black communities around the world.
+And even when hired, Black aviators are often deemed "less qualified" due to worldwide racial bias against Black skin.

 After six years of being a flight attendant and running an aviation-first social club, I realized the biggest barrier to a career in aviation is accessibility.
-The two primary forms of accessibility I see hindering the black community within aviation is entry accessibility and financial accessibility.
-So, I created our Klub House model as an affordable alternative to traditional crashpad, primarily to help eliminate some of the financial burden black aviators face once they've attained an aviation career.
+The two primary forms of accessibility I see hindering the Black community within aviation are entry accessibility and financial accessibility.
+So, I created our Klub House model as an affordable alternative to traditional crashpad, primarily to help eliminate some of the financial burdens Black aviators face once they've attained an aviation career.

-However, in order to see a significant increase in new black aviators, there needs to be entry assistance into aviation, which is where I come in.
+However, to see a significant increase in new Black aviators, there needs to be entry assistance into aviation, which is where I come in.

-It is my hope that students in the black community will take advantage of my free course to gain a competitive edge when becoming a flight attendant.
+It is my hope that students in the Black community will take advantage of my free course to gain a competitive edge when becoming flight attendants.
 Many utilize becoming a flight attendant as a foot in the door and springboard into different fields within aviation.
 Once these aspiring aviators cross over to active duty aviation professionals, I will continue to bring real-life solutions to them through Krew Konnect's signature Klub Houses.

 Come use me, guys.
 I want us to have this leg up, I want to see more of us in roles that effect change in big and small ways.
 I am most fulfilled in these moments.